RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Commentary_on_Reddit_2025-07-13.md

 https://old.reddit.com/r/fixedbytheduet/comments/1m3eruf/how_to_play_it_off_when_you_get_caught_on_the_big/

-Front page of Reddit from other social media: **Lessons for Corporate American Executives** on how to be better liars, deceivers, manipulators of the audience with entertainment and fiction.
-Social media users are behaving as they do with Donald Trump, JD Vance, Elon Musk, White House 2025 - *give us the fiction lies we crave as an audience every hour of every day, CEO*.
+Front page of Reddit from other social media: **Lessons for Corporate America Executives** on how to be better liars, deceivers, manipulators of the audience with entertainment and fiction.
+Social media users are behaving as they do with Donald Trump, JD Vance, Elon Musk, White House 2025 - *give us the fiction lies and Surkovian contradictions we crave as an audience every hour of every day, CEO*.